ZachSaucier/sveltekit-blog/src/lib/posts/2023/console-delight.md

 ## Notable mention: css-doodle

 [css-doodle](https://css-doodle.com/#function-@shape) is a library similar to [P5.js](https://p5js.org/) and the like.
 It specializes in HTML + CSS + SVG creations (though recently it's gotten support for GLSL shaders).
 This makes it a perfect for creating effects for the console!
 It's created by [Chuan](https://yuanchuan.dev/) ([@yuanchuan](https://vis.social/@yuanchuan)).
+Note that it's still fairly early on in its development and not everything about it is documented!

 I could write several articles on `css-doodle`, but for the purpose of this article I will keep it short:

 - You can use [the css-doodle web editor](https://css-doodle.com/svg/?name=grid) to see examples and edit them to create your own (there's also a [starter CodePen](https://codepen.io/yuanchuan/pen/QWYRyyM) if you'd like to work or save your work there).
 - For what commands you can use, [the usage section](https://css-doodle.com/#usage) of the website is helpful.
 It is pretty important to use the [`@svg` command](https://css-doodle.com/#function-@svg) so that it uses SVG, which can then be used as a background image in console commands, though some other commands do work outside of the SVG ones.
+You can set ease for SVG animations in keySpines.
 - [The CodePen collection](https://codepen.io/collection/XyVkpQ/) is another great place to see examples and learn more by breaking down how effects are made.
 - When you're happy with your result, the easiest way to copy the raw SVG is to use the element inspector of your dev tools: right click the `<svg>` and click `Copy` then `Copy outerHTML`.
 If your SVG element is empty, that means you didn't use the `@svg` command to create your work.